-- Non-Motorized Planning: Staff strive to examine non-motorized transportation from the perspective of users, paying extra attention to the needs of the elderly, persons with disabilities, non-drivers, and transit riders.
-Staff will assist communities in planning for trails and other non-motorized facilities.
-Staff also assist with applying for funding such as the process for using Transportation Alternatives Program (TAP) grants. - Congestion Mitigation and Air Quality (CMAQ): Staff assists with the administration of the CMAQ program, including convening meetings and monitoring the status of CMAQ projects.
+- Non-Motorized Planning: Staff strives to examine non-motorized transportation from the perspective of users, paying extra attention to the needs of the elderly, persons with disabilities, non-drivers, and transit riders. - Congestion Mitigation and Air Quality (CMAQ): Staff assists with the administration of the CMAQ program, including convening meetings and monitoring the status of CMAQ projects.
 As air quality standards, change staff keep MPO members appraised of any changes that affect CMAQ funding and eligibility. - Highway Safety Improvement Program (HSIP): Staff will promote the HSIP program and assist with applications.
 This includes providing safety data and analysis for use in project applications. - Transit Planning: Staff works with the area's transit providers to assist with the following: maintaining an inventory of public and private transportation services, analysis of any proposed changes to existing routes and plans for new routes, state of good repair for transit assets.

-Outcome Timeline Sharing of expertise and knowledge with appropriate agencies Continuous and the general public Applications prepared Continuous Meetings of the Walk and Roll Committee As Needed Assistance with implementation of the Walk and Roll Plan Continuous Meeting of CMAQ stakeholders 2 nd Quarter Monitoring of air quality conformity designation As Needed Providing safety data for use in HSIP applications As Needed Assistance to public transit providers Continuous
+Outcome Timeline Sharing of expertise and knowledge with appropriate agencies Continuous and the general public Applications prepared Continuous Meeting of CMAQ stakeholders 2 nd Quarter Monitoring of air quality conformity designation As Needed Providing safety data for use in HSIP applications As Needed Assistance to public transit providers Continuous